saharking1298/awesome-computercraft/CONTRIBUTING.md

 ### Spelling and linting

 Please use American spelling unless it is a part of a name.
+Please keep item descriptions short, and end them with a period.
+Avoid sounding like an advertisement.

 When you open your PR, an automated spellcheck and linter will be run.
 If your item's names are marked as incorrect, please add them to `.github/spellcheck/wordlist.txt`.
 If the `awesome-lint` linter points out some issues, please fix them and squash them into the initial commit.

 Alternatively, you can run the checks yourself by [installing Nix](https://nixos.org) and then executing the `Justfile` in the repo's root.

-## Commit messages
+## Commits

+Commits should do one thing, or a series of related things.

 Commit messages should be written in the present tense, with natural capitalization and no periods: